 the installation of new public lighting assets.

+public lighting standards means the current version from time to time of the AS/NZ 1158 and AS/NZ 60598 series of Australian Standards.

+public lighting technical standards means standards published by a licenced distributor which are consistent with the public lighting standards and deal with technical requirements for connection to the licenced distributor’s distribution system.

 quality of supply means the measure of the ability of the distribution system to provide supply that meets the voltage quality requirements of this Code of Practice.

 reactive energy means the time integral of the product of voltage and the out of phase component of current flow.